 Connecting to Stripe

 Stripe is a third-party payment processor that lets you securely accept and manage payments online.
 You'll need to connect a Stripe account to accept payments in SurveyMonkey.
+Only the survey owner can connect their stripe account.
+You can't connect a Stripe account to a surveys that are shared with you.

 To connect to Stripe: